-Fisher Investments uses ESG data from the Data Provider, which is one of the world's leading ESG data providers, and does not conduct formal reviews to ensure data quality.
-However, Fisher Investments does engage directly with the Data Provider when information derived from its own primary research process appears to conflict with the data provided by the Data Provider.
+Fisher Investments uses ESG data from the Data Providers, which are some of the world's leading ESG data providers, and does not conduct formal reviews to ensure data quality.
+However, Fisher Investments does engage directly with the Data Providers when information derived from its own primary research process appears to conflict with the data provided by a Data Provider.
 In such situations, Fisher Investments engages directly with the Data Provider, on an ad hoc and as needed basis to ensure data accuracy.